hpcleuven/VscDocumentation/source/access/access_using_mobaxterm.rst

 6. Once MobaXterm restarts you will be asked for the private key passphrase at launch.
-This will occur only once and after you introduce it correctly it will stay saved for all the forthcoming sessions.
-You should be able to double click in the shortcuts for the clusters and get connected directly.
+This will occur only once and after you introduce it correctly it will stay saved for all any following session.
+Double clicking on the shortcuts for the clusters shortcuts for the clusters and get connected directly.